AntCas/antcas.github.io/src/pages/blog/2018-11-27-swarm-evolution.md

 ## Evolution

 The creatures have a genetic breeding mechanism.
-They have “genes” that control their behavior and senses that allow them to detect whether they are near an ally or an enemy.
+They have genes that control their behavior and senses that allow them to detect whether they are near an ally or an enemy.

-Creatures don’t innately know whether which is which, at first.
-They must learn who is who, and how to respond to each, through evolution.
+Creatures don’t innately know which is which.
+Not at first.
+They learn who is who, and how to respond to each, through evolution.

 Prey that get eaten quickly don’t breed as much as prey who survive a long time.
-Therefore, genes that help prey stay alive should be passed down more often than genes that get prey eaten.
+So genes that help prey stay alive should be passed down more often than genes that get prey eaten.
 Over time, the whole population of prey should consist of individuals who’s ancestors were good at not getting eaten.

 It’s a similar story with the Predators.
 Predators that don’t eat, don’t get to breed as much as Predators that do.
 Predators who eat the most prey will dominate the breeding pool.
 Over time, the whole population of predators should consist of individuals who’s ancestors were good at eating prey.

 ## Behaviour

 With these constraints in place, can prey creatures develop cooperative behavior?
 Would predators learn to pack hunt?
-Will prey swarm, or simply evade?
+Will prey follow each other, or just avoid the predators?

-If these factors are not sufficient, then what other factors must be present before swarming or pack-hunting behavior emerges?
+If these factors are not enough, then what other factors must be present before swarming or pack-hunting behavior emerges?
 How complex must their brains be?
-What evolutionary pressures must exist?
+What evolutionary pressures need to exist?
 How does their physiology affect their behavior?

 Both predator and prey have the same “brain” structure.
-Their behavioral difference are currently only affected by their dna.
-The Predators are a bit bigger and faster and can see a bit farther, but there are less than them.
+Their behavioral difference are only affected by their genetic code.
+The Predators are a bit bigger and faster, and they can see a bit farther, but there are less than them.

 What happens if we change their morphology? e.g. what if prey are big and predators are small?
 What if we change how far they can see?
 The directions in which they can see?
 How well they can see what they’re looking at?

-I hope to find a very simple set of criteria that allow these behaviors to emerge.
-It may just take a long time.
+I want to find a the simplest set of criteria that allow these behaviors to emerge.

 # What do creatures look like?